-PHYISCAL DESCRIPTION: This product is a white foam aerosol with a fresh odor.
+PHYISCAL DESCRIPTION: This product is a colorless volatile liquid with an aromatic odor.

 HEALTH HAZARD: This product can cause irritation to the eyes or skin.
 This product is harmful if swallowed, inhaled, or absorbed through the skin.
-If vapors, mists or particulates of this product are inhaled, irritation of the nose or throat could occur.
+If vapors, mists or particulates of this product are inhaled, irritation of the eyes, nose or throat could occur.